 More adhesive isn’t necessarily better when you want an effective bond or seal.
 Covering the bond surface is the main requirement.
 The type of adhesive and the bonding environment have a lot to do with how much is “enough” and how much less or extra will cause adhesive failure.

-Adhesive failure is a common issues when using too much adhesive.
+Adhesive failure is a common issue when using too much adhesive.
 Following are some examples, probable causes, and suggested solutions.

 Problem – Slow cure time.

 Cause – Low moisture to adhesive ratio.
 Cyanoacrylates bond when trace amounts of moisture deactivate the adhesive’s built in stabilizer.
 Differing amounts of trace moisture are present in the surfaces being bonded, as well as in the air.
-If there is too much adhesive in proportion to the amount of moisture, cure speed will be reduced.
+Cure speed reduces when there is too much adhesive in proportion to the amount of moisture.

 Problem – white haze or crust on the finished piece.

 Cause – Cyanoacrylates are designed to bond two mating surfaces.
 The amount of adhesive required is directly related to the size of the surfaces.
 Excess adhesive squeezed out of the bond area cures very slowly, allowing enough time for the cyanoacrylate to volatilize, cure in the air and fall back to the surface as a white residue.